ibm-wm-transition/wmio-arispm-loader/README.md

 ## Process Mining Jira Loader

 Process Mining Jira Loader is a webMethods.io integration accelerator that allows uploading the jira issues and changes data into ARIS Process Mining.
-It fetches the issue and issue history details from Jira and transform them into array then invokes Process Mining workflow[Link to Process Mining workflow] to upload the data into ARIS.
+It fetches the issue and issue history details from Jira and transform them into array then invokes Process Mining workflow to upload the data into ARIS.

 ### Pre-requisites
 * webMethods.io Integration tenant